 Disability Mentoring Program

-This mentorship program supports psychology students with disabilities, psychologists with disabilities entering the field and those who develop a disability later on.
+The mentoring program supports psychology students with disabilities, psychologists entering the field and psychologists in the field who have acquired a disability.